sajjadGG/book-python/machine-learning/naive-bayes.rst

 Parameter Estimation
 --------------------

-Is the true value equal to X?
+Is the true value equal to :math:`X`?

 Control vs. Treatment comparision
 ---------------------------------